 Figure source: updated from Karl et al. 2009.
 Found at (http://nca2014.globalchange.gov/highlights/report-findings/our-changing-climate#tab2-images)

 Climate models are used to predict the future climate based on the dynamics of the climate system and trends in carbon emissions.
 Reducing carbon emissions can greatly decrease global warming, as seen below.
-This is what it is important to reduce your impact now.
+This is why it is important that we reduce emissions now.

 Increased temperatures have significant effects on weather systems, leading to an expected increase in extreme weather events including heat waves, drought, and fires.
-Warmer temperatures also mean larger and more ferocious hurricanes, downpour events, and flooding.
+Warmer temperatures also mean larger and more ferocious hurricanes in coastal regions, downpour events, and flooding.
 Visit the National Climate Assessment website for more details.